prezly/theme-nextjs-bea/README.md

 [`@/modules/Stories`](./tree/master/modules/Stories/index.ts) module exports two variants of stories list pagination:

-* `PaginatedStories`: Classic query-parameter base pagination, used in the starter by default
+* `PaginatedStories`: Classic query-parameter-based pagination, used in the starter by default
 * `InfiniteStories`: Infinite loading of stories with `Load More` button

 You can find the examples of the implementation in the [Index page](./tree/master/pages/index.tsx) and [Category page](./tree/master/pages/category/[slug].tsx).